jasonlovescoding/Coursera-MachineLearningFoundations/README.md

 # Coursera-MachineLearningFoundations
-The homework assignments of 'Machine Learning Foundations (機器學習基石)' from National Taiwan University (國立臺灣大學)
+The homework assignments of 'Machine Learning Foundations' from National Taiwan University in Coursera